 Thinking about working in the real estate industry in Victoria with an Estate Agent Licence?

-Consumer Affairs Victoria is introducing new education requirements for Estate Agents wanting to work in real estate with a full licence.
+Consumer Affairs Victoria has introduced new education requirements for Estate Agents wanting to work in real estate with a full licence.

-Current requirements: 24 units of learning from Certificate IV in Property Services Real Estate CPP40307 and 12 months experience as an Agent’s Representative *plus other eligibility requirements.
+Still accepted up until October 2025: 24 units of learning from Certificate IV in Property Services Real Estate CPP40307

 We are currently having a sale on our CPP40307 Certificate IV in Property Services (Real Estate) course for those interested in doing fewer units before the changeover on the 23rd of October.
 Click here for more info.